minoad/DocuParse/README.md

 ## TODO

 1. Unit tests
+    1. Add delete to mongodbdatawriter.
+    1. Add test to write to mongodb where not exists.
 1. Add coverage requirements to pre-commit.
 1. Add image file processor.
 1. Add searching to the cli.
 Likely will need to separate the click groups out into their own files.